-- Maintain a responsive Quality Assurance/Quality Control program designed to support a multi-disciplinary organization - Improve the level of planning and response mechanisms to a variety of catastrophic events resulting in mass fatalities - Enhance testing capability of the Toxicology Laboratory by establishing new state-ofthe-art testing procedures - Provide agencies with forensic DNA analysis by incorporating high-through-put robotic workstations and implementation of novel forensic techniques - Investigate unnatural deaths and identify public health threats in a responsive, professional, and well-organized manner
+- Maintain a responsive Quality Assurance/Quality Control program designed to support a multi-disciplinary organization - Improve the level of planning and response mechanisms to a variety of catastrophic events resulting in mass fatalities - Enhance testing capability of the Toxicology Laboratory by establishing new state-ofthe-art testing procedures - Provide agencies with forensic DNA analysis by incorporating high-through-put robotic workstations and implementation of novel forensic techniques - Investigate unnatural deaths and identify public health threats in a responsive, professional, and well-organized manner disciplinary Crime Lab with the capability to provide firearms, trace, reconstruction, and evidence analysis within the same facility along with forensics, latent prints and controlled substance.

-The expenses for the Office of the Medical Examiner in the 2019 Proposed Budget are \$10.2 million, a 21.3% increase from the 2018 Projection.
+The expenses for the Office of the Medical Examiner in the 2019 NIFA Approved Budget are \$10.2 million, a 21.8% increase from the 2018 Projection.
 Expenses include Salaries, Wages & Fees of \$9.4 million, a 22.7% increase from the 2018 Projection.
-The 2019 salary increase is primarily due to the full year impact of staffing the new state-of-the-art, full service, multi-disciplinary Crime
+The 2019 salary increase is primarily due to the full year impact of staffing the new state-of-the-art, full service, multi-